hsk2203/streaming-hw/README.md

 ## Submission

-You do not submit anything through Sakai - just initiate a **new pull request** with an appropriate message describing the status of your master repos.
+As mentioned above, initiate a **new pull request** with an appropriate message describing the status of your master repos.
 I will have access to your repos so will be able to check them individually.

+Additionally, please use the Assignments submission link for **set2** on Sakai to submit the completed file `set3.py`.